Road speed limits in the United Kingdom: Safety

 The UK government publishes Reported Road Casualties Great Britain (RRCGB) each year, based on road traffic casualties data (STATS19) reported to the police, which has been collected since 1949, and with additional data going back to 1926.
 The highest number of road fatalities recorded in a single year in GB was 9,196 in 1941.
-The highest number of fatalities during peacetime was 7,985 for 1966, following the introduction of the national 70 mph speed limit in 1965 and the year before the legal drink drive limit and the associated Breathalyzer laws were introduced.
+The highest number of fatalities during peacetime was 7,985 for 1966, following the introduction of the national 70 mph (112 km/h) speed limit in 1965 and the year before the legal drink drive limit and the associated Breathalyzer laws were introduced.

-The 2009 edition also summarised the characteristics of speed related fatal collisions as typically occurring on unclassified rural 60 mph speed limit roads, the driver being a male under the age of 30, with the collision types being head-on, lost control or cornering and the cause being loss of control whilst cornering or overtaking and the contributory factors being excess or inappropriate speed, loss of control, aggressive, careless or reckless behaviour or in a hurry.
+The 2009 edition also summarised the characteristics of speed related fatal collisions as typically occurring on unclassified rural 60 mph (96 km/h) speed limit roads, the driver being a male under the age of 30, with the collision types being head-on, lost control or cornering and the cause being loss of control whilst cornering or overtaking and the contributory factors being excess or inappropriate speed, loss of control, aggressive, careless or reckless behaviour or in a hurry.

 Environmental and accessibility

 Speed limits are also used where reduced vehicle speeds are desired to help reduce vehicle emissions and traffic noise, and to improve the accessibility conditions for more vulnerable road users such as pedestrians and cyclists and to reduce the perceived traffic risk for local people.

-During the 1973 oil crisis a temporary maximum national speed limit of 50 mph was introduced on all roads, including motorways to reduce fuel consumption, which was later progressively raised on Motorways (to 70 mph) and dual carriageways (to 60 mph), before a final change to single and dual carriageway non-motorway roads that produced the current NSL situation.
+During the 1973 oil crisis a temporary maximum national speed limit of 50 mph was introduced on all roads, including motorways to reduce fuel consumption, which was later progressively raised on Motorways (to 70 mph (112 km/h)) and dual carriageways (to 60 mph (96 km/h)), before a final change to single and dual carriageway non-motorway roads that produced the current NSL situation.